 Certainly it's also possible to become a business owner by accident, grow into the role, and be wildly successful.
 Or sometimes entrepreneurs simply follow a successful formula and become quite prosperous.
 Franchises are examples.

-However, this somewhat minimal level of risk-taking entrepreneurship isn’t what drives an economy forward, creates wealth for a community, or helps a national economy that's slumping.
+However, this level of risk-taking entrepreneurship isn't what drives an economy forward, creates wealth for a community, or helps a national economy that's slumping.

 Real economic progress requires innovation, an action orientation, and creativity.
 Repeating someone else's success formula may work for a while for businesses, but today even a hyperlocal business such as a restaurant usually has plenty of competition.
-Thus the need for continued freshening of the business concept if they are to be able to employ people and increase prosperity in their neighborhoods.
+Businesses that thrive need continuous freshening of the business concept if they are to be able to employ people and increase prosperity in their neighborhoods.

 By now nearly everyone involved in community economic development, whether that is a businessperson involved in business recruitment, an elected official, a commission member, or staff member, has been told that entrepreneurship is important.
 Often they don't fully appreciate why.